-Supported by Creative Victoria the St Kilda Arts Community launched their third art crawl last September 2018 kicking off with a special event at St Kilda’s iconic Palais Theatre.
+Supported by Creative Victoria the St Kilda Arts Community launched their third St Kilda Art Crawl in September 2018 kicking off with a special event at St Kilda’s iconic Palais Theatre.

 MC Tony Bolton and comedienne Nikki Osborne hosted the fun filled evening with Bernadene Voss the Mayor of the City of Port Phillip as keynote speaker.
 The Mayor was joined by Cr Ogy Simic and Cr Marcus Pearl in celebrating and endorsing the official launch of St Kilda Arts Alive Sept 2018 art crawl.